 In writing a label in the label field of a symbolic line, the first character of the label must be left justified within the line and the field terminated by a blank.
 There must be no blanks within the label field itself.
+No special characters may be used in a label field.
 When the label is analyzed by the UTMOST assembly program, it is equated to the current value of the location counter except in the cases of a label associated with the EQU, FORM, DO, FLD, PROC and NAME assembly directives.
 Each of these special cases is discussed separately in the portions of the manual dealing with the specific directive.